goatbytes/consoul/docs/tools.md

 ### In TUI (Interactive Mode)

-When running `consoul` in TUI mode:
+When running `consoul tui` in TUI mode:

 1. **AI requests tool**: The AI determines it needs to execute a command
 2. **Security validation**: Command is analyzed for risk level